 With an expanded mission that includes greater emphasis on research and discovery, KCUMB established the College of Biosciences in 2004.
-The College of Biosciences granted its first diplomas to graduates of the master of science in biomedical sciences program in 2006 and the master of arts in bioethics in 2009.
+The College of Biosciences granted its first diplomas to graduates of the master of science in biomedical sciences program in 2006.